sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/notification/variants-states.md

   title: 'Notification message, jump marker'
 }) }}

-* If an error cannot be assigned to an individual element, then the error message with jump marker is used.{.lead}
+* If an error cannot be assigned to an individual element, then the error message with jump marker is used. {.lead}
-* The individual jump markers are separated with a '/'.{.lead}
+* The individual jump markers are separated with a '/'. {.lead}
-* The cause of the error is scrolled to if a jump marker is clicked on.{.lead}
+* The cause of the error is scrolled to if a jump marker is clicked on. {.lead}
-* The jump marker target is always on the same page as the notification (no jumping to other pages).{.lead}
+* The jump marker target is always on the same page as the notification (no jumping to other pages). {.lead}

 ### Notification Toast
 * Notifications can be displayed directly within the content area (e.g. due to form validation).
-However, "flying in" toasts can also be used for notifications.{.lead}
+However, "flying in" toasts can also be used for notifications. {.lead}
 * The display duration until automatic disappearance can now be defined according to the use case.
-To this end, toasts can also be configured not to disappear automatically.{.lead}
+To this end, toasts can also be configured not to disappear automatically. {.lead}

 ## Specifications
 {{ specificationLinks({